 As there are many web publishers out there, make sure you know the type that you are using.
-Each platform has their specific way to export web content.
+Each platform has a specific way to export web content.
 So find out from your host if it’s possible to do it on your own or if you require some technical support.

-As a dynamic tool, WordPress caters transfer for most (if not all) platforms.
+As a dynamic tool, WordPress caters to transfer for most (if not all) platforms.
 One way to find out is to visit the Importing Content Support from WordPress.org.
 It gives a quick guide on how to transfer up to 54 different platforms.

 Another method is to search the Google database by typing “How To Move/Transfer (current publishing platform name) to WordPress site”.
 You’ll find tons of information on how to do this properly from the experiences blogged by other users.
 This will prompt you to take precautionary steps to ensure a smooth transition.